igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 I was done with work at UB, so I started using Duolingo and watching French shows and movies on Netflix for hours on end, every day.

-Then, eight weeks later, between Independence Day and the *prise de la Bastille*, I drove 11 hours down to Raleigh, NC, whose [Alliance française](https://www.afraleigh.org/page/1642293-home) was the only place close-ish to us that was offering the TCF in the middle of the pandemic.
+Eight weeks later, between Independence Day and the *prise de la Bastille*, I drove 11 hours down to Raleigh, NC, whose [Alliance française](https://www.afraleigh.org/page/1642293-home) was the only place close-ish to us that was offering the TCF in the middle of the pandemic.

 ## Biding our time

 When the results of our language proficiency tests came back, we were relieved.
 Vero and I got the scores we needed in English, and even though I didn't do well in my oral interview in French, I got top marks in *compréhension écrite et orale*.

-We were in the Express Entry safe zone.
-Now we just needed to wait to receive the invitation to apply for permanent residence.
+This put us in the Express Entry safe zone.

-We'd read that the typical Express Entry process took six months from start to finish.
-We had to leave the US four months after submitting our Express Entry profile, so a part of me hoped that we'd get lucky and our application would be processed faster than usual.
+We'd read that the typical Express Entry process took six months from submitting one's profile to getting approved for permanent residence.
+We had four months left in the US, and a part of me hoped we'd get lucky and have our application processed faster than usual.

-I just wanted to hop across the border and be done with instability in our life.
+I just wanted to hop across the border and end the instability in our life.

 ## Curitiba, again

 After coming back from Raleigh, I spent the rest of the summer taking my sons on long walks around our neighbourhood.
-We especially liked going to [Dellwood Park](https://www.amherst.ny.us/content/parks_detail.php?park_num=park_0021) and getting cold treats at the 7-Eleven a block away from our home.
+We especially liked getting cold treats at the 7-Eleven nearby and playing in [Dellwood Park](https://www.amherst.ny.us/content/parks_detail.php?park_num=park_0021).

-Soon, it became obvious that we wouldn't be able to go to Canada just yet.
-So, we decided to go back to Curitiba and wait out the processing of our application there, where we had a solid support system and our expenses would be minimal.
+Soon, it became obvious that we wouldn't be able to go straight from the US to Canada.
+We needed to go back to Curitiba, where we had a solid support system, and wait out the processing of our application there.

 ### Last month in the US

-A few days after we bought our flight tickets, Canada invited us to apply for permanent residence.
+A few days after we bought our flight tickets, Immigration, Refugees and Citizenship Canada (IRCC) invited us to apply for permanent residence.

+We felt victorious, but there was no time to celebrate.

-We spent our last month in the US getting rid of everything we owned that couldn't fit in four suitcases and gathering documents for our application.
+We spent our last month in the US selling or giving away our possessions.
+We could only fit so much in our four suitcases, and we prioritized clothing and items with sentimental value; everything else had to stay behind.

+We also ran around to gather the some outstanding documents that IRCC was asking.
 We didn't know how long it'd take for Canada to accept our application, but we hoped our sojourn in Curitiba would be a short one.

 ### The TWA Hotel

-As I researched flight tickets online, I realized that if we booked a flight from Buffalo-Curitiba, it would be:
+When I researched flight tickets online, I realized that if we booked a flight from Buffalo-Curitiba on the same ticket, it would be:

 - Very tiring
-- More expensive than booking Buffalo-JFK and JFK-Curitiba as separate flights
+- More expensive than booking Buffalo-JFK and JFK-Curitiba as separate tickets

 So I thought:

 *Why not do Buffalo-JFK on one day and just... take our time there?
-We can use the money we'd save with the separate tickets and rest at a hotel and fly to Brazil the next day.*
+We can use the money we'd save from not buying a single ticket to stay at a hotel and fly to Brazil the next day.*

-Honestly, I'm still proud of that idea.
-We were in no rush to return to Brazil, so we were glad to exchange expediency for comfort and some memory-making.
-It turned a stressful move into a fun trip.

 We stayed at the recently renovated [TWA Hotel](https://www.twahotel.com/), and it was magical.
 Like [*Marvelous Mrs. Maisel*](https://en.wikipedia.org/wiki/The_Marvelous_Mrs._Maisel) magical.
 The retro architecture and decor, the red carpets, the rooftop infinity pool, the views of the runways, the clickety-clack of the split-flap display in the sunken lounge.[^2] Everything was awesome.

+Honestly, I'm still proud of that idea.
+Our family was in no rush to return to Brazil, so we were glad to exchange expediency for comfort and some memory-making.
+It turned a stressful move into a fun trip.

 ### Mixed feelings

 Travelling in the pandemic was a pain, but we made it to Curitiba without any problems.
-There, we'd live in my sister's old apartment, which was a block away from my parents'.

-I'd forgotten how much I loved Curitiba, and my childhood neighbourhood in particular.
+I'd forgotten how much I loved Curitiba and my old neighbourhood.
 It's beautiful, convenient, and vibrant.
-I felt silly for having believed for many years that going back to Brazil was a failure.
+I felt silly for believing that going back to Brazil was a punishment for failing.
 It wasn't.
 Curitiba is an objectively better city to live in than most places in the US.

 With one caveat: safety.

-People get jumped on the street or have their houses broken into more frequently than in developed countries.
-In fact, there was a break-in in our apartment complex the first week we were there, though our super caught them on camera and alerted private security, who came with the police to arrest them.
+It's not uncommon for people to be robbed or have their homes burglarized in Brazil.
+In fact, there was a break-in in our apartment complex the first week we were there, but super caught them on camera and called the police, who came to arrest them.

 And a second caveat: good education is expensive.

-We enrolled Samuel in a public school in [Parolin](https://pt.wikipedia.org/wiki/Parolin), a somewhat sketchy neighbourhood.
-Since classes were online due to the pandemic, we didn't worry.
-Had we stayed in Curitiba long enough for the pandemic restrictions to be lifted, we'd have transferred him to a private school like most middle-class families do.
+We enrolled Samuel in a public school in a somewhat sketchy neighbourhood.
+Since classes were online due to the pandemic, we weren't worry about his safety in school or the quality of education.
+But had we stayed in Curitiba long enough for the pandemic restrictions to be lifted, we would have had to transfer him to a private school.

-Living in the US or Canada was really just a way for us to address these caveats and enable our children to grow up safely and with access to good education.
+Living in the US or Canada was really just a way for us to enable our children to grow up safely and with access to good education.
 In most other regards, I like living in Brazil better, and Vero feels most at home in Chile.

 ### Job worries

-Our Canadian permanent residence application was stuck, and I accepted that we could be in Curitiba for a long time, maybe even years, so I spent the rest of 2020 looking for a job.
+Our Canadian permanent residence application was stuck, and I accepted that we could be in Curitiba for a long time, so I spent the rest of 2020 looking for a job.

 #### Job counselling

-The first thing I did was talk to an employment specialist in Curitiba's Workers' Agency.
+The first thing I did was talk to an employment specialist at the city's Workers' Agency.

-I'd seen on TV how well employment agencies worked in Scandinavia, and I thought the agent I talked to would see my experience and potential, pull some strings, and find me a position in the hidden job market.
+I'd seen on TV how well employment agencies worked in Scandinavia.
+I thought that an employment agent would see my experience and potential, pull some strings, and find me a position in the hidden job market.

-But Brazil is not Sweden.
-The agent I talked to didn't know what a doctorate was, and said that I had no real skills and that I should be a cashier in a grocery store.
+For better or worse, Brazil is not Sweden.
+The agent I talked to didn't know what a doctorate was, was not impressed by the languages I spoke, said that I had no real skills, and insisted that I should be a cashier in a grocery store.

-They hadn't been very helpful, so I revived my [job application spreadsheet](/my-story/12-elias.md#year-4-ub).
+Not very helpful.
+I had to revive my [job application spreadsheet](/my-story/12-elias.md#year-4-ub) and do the legwork myself.

 #### Translator interview

-The first interview I landed was for a trilingual translator of patents and technical diagrams.
+I soon landed an interview for a trilingual translator of patents and technical diagrams.
 I did well in the interview and practical test, but the company ghosted me afterwards.

 #### Music professor interview 1